August 19, 2010

-My brother emailed this morning to see if I would help him raise awareness - and hence funds - for a charirty pull he was taking part in.
+My brother emailed this morning to see if I would help him raise awareness - and hence funds - for a charity pull he was taking part in.
 This involves pulling a C-130 Hercules down a runway in aid of The Royal Air Force Association (RAFA) and The British Limbless Ex-Service Man’s Association (BLESMA).
-As some of you may know, my brother is a load master in the RAF, and at the moment is tasked primarily with bringing the dead and injured home from Afganistan - a job that is probably not one anyone would choose to do (the hardest part he says is when a dead soldiers children are waiting for their father on the tarmac).
-My brother is a good guy, and his email reminded me of a question that had been posed a few days ago; the question being - in the context of war - just who is a hero.
+As some of you may know, my brother is a loadmaster in the RAF, and at the moment is tasked primarily with bringing the dead and injured home from Afganistan - a job that is probably not one anyone would choose to do (the hardest part he says is when a dead soldier’s children are waiting for their father on the tarmac).
+My brother is a good guy, and his email reminded me of a question that had been posted a few days ago; the question being - in the context of war - just who is a hero.

-A few days ago I was taking my future ex wife Mandy as I drove her, my kids and mandy’s partner Mark to the airport (now isn’t that a picture of a progressive modern relationship!).
-I started telling her about how I’d been asked to lead a trip over the Pyrenees; a group of eight woman, who were retracing the steps of resistance fighters in the second world war (Le Chemin De La Libertie).
+A few days ago I was taking my future ex-wife Mandy as I drove her, my kids and Mandy’s partner Mark to the airport (now isn’t that a picture of a progressive modern relationship!).
+I started telling her about how I’d been asked to lead a trip over the Pyrenees; a group of eight-woman, who were retracing the steps of resistance fighters in the second world war (Le Chemin De La Libertie).
 The trip had been organized by Suzanne Dando, with some help from Major Phil Packer, to raise money for the British Legion, and Phil had said I was a good man to help.

-I think after climbing El Cap with Phil - and trying to climb Ben Nevis with him last winter - I’d decided to not get involved in any other projects like this, primarily because I’m not qualified to look after people, and also have a hard enough time looking after my self.
-There probably is no other more dangerous scenario than doing something risky by the seat of your pants while having a TV crew breathing down your neck, and an unbearable pressure to ‘get it done’.
+I think after climbing El Cap with Phil - and trying to climb Ben Nevis with him last winter - I’d decided to not get involved in any other projects like this, primarily because I’m not qualified to look after people and also have a hard enough time looking after my self.
+There probably is no other more dangerous scenario than doing something risky by the seat of your pants while having a TV crew breathing down your neck, and an unbearable pressure to ‘get it done.

 The other problem was I kept calling her Jill Dando - which could have made things a bit odd.